 The option of sending an email with a recovery code using the specified SMTP parameters is similar to using the standard 1C service.
-The email is sent not from the 1C mail service but from the SMTP server that the administrator configured (including the corporate one).
+The email is sent not from 1C mail service but from SMTP server configured by the administrator (including the corporate one).
 This option also allows you to customize the individual text and email design.

-You can click "Need help" to specify the address of the website with information about what to do when the user cannot log in, forgot their username, or is not registered in the infobase at all (where to call or write, where to register, and so on).
+The "Need help" button is used for providing the URL of the website with the useful tips for solving common issues: when the user cannot sign in, forgot their username, or is not registered in the infobase at all.

 Changing authentication settings

 You can change authentication settings from Designer and the 1C:Enterprise language.